Preheat your oven to 325 degrees F. Grease two large baking sheets with baking spray.

 Remove the cookies from the oven and sprinkle some cocoa on top of them by placing a bit of cocoa in a fine-mesh strainer and gently shaking it over the cookies.
 While the cookies are still warm, carefully transfer them to a wire cooling rack.

 Store the cooled-off cookies at room temperature, laying them flat in a single layer in a plastic container, then placing wax paper on top before starting the next layer.
-They should stay good for three days, but they're usually gone before that!
+If the container is tightly sealed, the meringue cookies should stay good for up to two weeks.